• Skip to primary navigation

 Do you want to make these chocolate sandwich mascarpone cookies for the Holidays?
 Then presentation is everything.
 Here is an idea:

-• Place the cookies on a large serving plate covered with a white and opened napkin.
+• Place the cookies on a large, dark-colored serving plate.

 • Spread the cookies on the plate and garnish them with sugar powder for a snow-like effect.